This post was last Updated on August 26, 2020

 Yes, we did and we do find it easy to make naturist friends.
-Naturist are in the basic open minded and a huge number of them (not all) are open to get in contact with people with a similar lifestyle.
-We still have a few good friends we met on a naturist resort.
+Naturists are in basic open-minded and a huge number of them (not all) are open to getting in contact with people with a similar lifestyle.
+We still have a few good friends we met in a naturist resort.
 The other way around making your textile friends naturist is however a fully different story.
 Impossible.
 We often tried to convince textile friends to try it at least once.
 We never succeeded.
 It is in your genes or it is not.
-You cannot change.
+You cannot change it.
 If in, you are open to it.
-If not, there is blockade, which is impossible to break, even we tried so firmly.
+If not, there is a blockade, which is impossible to break, even we tried so firmly.

 What’s the best tip you have for beginning naturists?